CocoaPods # Install CocoaPods dependencies for Swift and Objective-C Cocoa projects - task: CocoaPods@0 inputs

 Azure Pipelines | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2015

 Use this task in a build or release pipeline to run CocoaPods pod install.

 CocoaPods is the dependency manager for Swift and Objective-C Cocoa projects.
 This task optionally runs

 pod repo update and then runs

-# CocoaPods # CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
-This task runs 'pod install'. - task: CocoaPods@0 inputs: #workingDirectory: # Optional forceRepoUpdate: #projectDirectory: # Optional
+# CocoaPods # Install CocoaPods dependencies for Swift and Objective-C Cocoa projects - task: CocoaPods@0 inputs: #workingDirectory: # Optional forceRepoUpdate: #projectDirectory: # Optional